robiulhr/hashnode/clhy7afl706v2g7nvaje1hs1i.md

 ## Real-world example of forEach

-So far, we have learned so many things related to **forEach javascript**.
+So far, we have learned so many things related to forEach method in JavaScript.
 Now let's see a real-world example of forEach so that we can feel all things we have learned so far.

 Suppose you have an array of user objects representing customers in an e-commerce application.
 Each user object contains properties such as `name`, `email`, and `purchasedItems`.
 You want to send a personalized email to each customer, thanking them for their purchase and providing additional information about related products.
 Here is the code snippet to do that: